 - While enrolled at Bethel, students must keep their iPads in the protective case provided by BUILD as part of responsible care and use.

 - Personal technology needs (e.g. phone, personal computer, etc.) will be supported through Bethel University Information Technology team located at RC419.

 - Students can contact the Information Technology team at 651.638.6500 or by email at email@example.com

 - Upon graduation, students retain their iPad and have sole responsibility for its use and maintenance.

 Student Email Accounts:

 - It is imperative that students learn to independently access their own email account.
-Students work on this during each BUILD Core Class.
-Students often need to email their class work to their professors.
+Students work on this during BUILD Core Classes and have opportunities to receive support from mentors to read and reply to messages.